zachmccabe/beijing/docs/how_the_book_got_made.md

 ## Copy

-**Writing a book will tucker you out, so I try to keep my tools simple and streamlined.**

 ### Version 2

-Gitbook changed their product offering, and wasn't used in this version.

 Everything was written in Markdown, using **TextEdit.** Then, using [Pandoc,](https://pandoc.org/) I built a rough ePub.
 This was hand polished with [Calibre](https://calibre-ebook.com/) and **BBEdit.**

 All are excellent tools.
 Calibre is very useful for editing and debugging ePub files.
 Pandoc can be used for all sorts of things.
 Both have active communities.
 If you're trying to build a book, try them out.

+Gitbook changed their product offering, and wasn't used in this version.

 ### Version 1